evalplus/repoqa/README.md

 >   - `--model`: Hugging-Face model ID, such as `ise-uiuc/Magicoder-S-DS-6.7B`
 >   - `--backend`: `vllm` (default) or `openai`
 >   - `--base-url`: OpenAI API base URL
->   - `--code-context-size` (default: 16384): Number of tokens (using DeepSeekCoder tokenizer) of code in the long context
+>   - `--code-context-size` (default: 16384): Number of tokens (by DeepSeekCoder tokenizer) of repository context
->   - `--caching` (default: False): if enabled, the tokenization and chuncking results will be cached to accelerate subsequent runs
+>   - `--caching` (default: True): accelerate subsequent runs by caching tokenization and chuncking results
 >   - `--max-new-tokens` (default: 1024): Maximum number of new tokens to generate
->   - `--system-message` (default: None): if given, the model use a system message (but note some models don't support system message)
+>   - `--system-message` (default: None): the system message (note some models don't use system message)
 >   - `--tensor-parallel-size`: Number of tensor parallelism (only for vLLM)
 >   - `--languages` (default: None): List of languages to evaluate (None means all)
 >   - `--result-dir` (default: "results"): Directory to save the model outputs and evaluation results
+>   - `--trust-remote-code` (default: False): Trust the remote code (for HuggingFace transformers and vLLM)
 > - **Output**:
 >   - `results/ntoken_{code-context-size}/{model}.jsonl`: Model generated outputs
 >   - `results/ntoken_{code-context-size}/{model}-SCORE.json`: Evaluation scores (also see [Compute Scores](#compute-scores))

 ### Compute Scores

-By default, the `repoqa.search_needle_function` command will also compute scores after producing model outputs.
+By default, the `repoqa.search_needle_function` command will evaluate model outputs and compute scores after text generation.
-However, you can also compute scores separately using the following command:
+However, you can also separately compute scores using the following command:

 ```shell
 repoqa.compute_score --model-output-path={model-output}.jsonl